Brandt

 Safety first: Ensure good kitchen ventilation (open windows, use extractor) during initial burn-off.
 Keep children and pets away from fumes.

-- Clean interior: Wipe the cavity, racks, and trays with warm soapy water and dry thoroughly.
+- Clean interior: Wipe the cavity, racks, and trays with warm soapy water and dry them thoroughly.

-- Run burn‑off cycles: Heat the empty oven to 200–250°C for 30–60 minutes, 2–3 times, allowing it to cool between cycles.
-Odor should diminish significantly.
+- Run burn-off cycles: Heat the empty oven to 200–250°C for 30–60 minutes, 2–3 times, allowing it to cool between cycles.
+The odor should diminish significantly.

 - Persistent smell: If the smell persists after several uses, inspect for trapped plastic near the elements or insulation.
 Remove any foreign material.